 The signature/online acceptance of the student on his/her housing occupancy agreement signifies that the student has read these terms and conditions and agrees to abide by all conditions, terms and policies specified in this agreement and binds the student to this agreement upon acceptance by Housing & Residential Services.
-Upon acceptance the student is now a resident
+Upon acceptance the student is now a resident.

-V. OCCUPANCY AGREEMENT TERMINATION
+v.
+OCCUPANCY AGREEMENT TERMINATION

 A. Occupancy Agreement Termination by the Student The student may terminate this agreement by giving written notification to Housing & Residential Services under certain circumstances (refer to Section VI).
-If the student has occupied the assigned space, he/she must follow proper checkout procedures as published in the Residence Hall Policies and Procedures.
+If the student has occupied the assigned space, he/she must follow proper check-out procedures as published in the Residence Hall Policies and Procedures.

-Occupancy is defined by issuance of a key/OneCard to the student for a specified room and does not require actual physical presence by the student and/or his/her possessions.
+Occupancy is defined by enrollment for the academic term or issuance/access to a specified room and does not require actual physical presence by the student and/or his/her possessions.
 Failure to check-out properly will result in a \$25 administrative charge.
 Additional costs may be assessed for a lock recombination.
 The student must contact Housing and Residential Services directly to terminate his/her agreement.